For applicants to postbac programs without a committee letter who are not applying to health professions schools this application cycle

 - Ask your recommender to tailor a version of their letter to your application to professional school, and follow the procedures provided to current applicants to have letters uploaded through veCollect.

 If you have applied to health professions school in a previous year through HPA, many postbac programs will accept your committee letter packet (which includes your committee letter, accompanying individual recommendations, and other HPA materials).
-HPA is happy to send the committee letter packet on to your postbac programs.
+HPA is happy to send the committee letter packet to your postbac programs.

 Please compile all of your application information into one email with the following information for each program to which you’re applying: